reactjs/rfcs/text/0000-new-create-ref.md

   }
 }
 ```

+It is not statical analysable and leads to most of bugs.

+It requires that React keeps track of currently rendering component (since it can't guess this).
+This makes React a bit slower.

+Another problem is breaking with two instances of react if for some reason react packages weren't deduped.

 This alternative API shouldn't provide any big real wins over callback refs - other than being a nice convenience feature.
 There might be some small wins in performance - as a common pattern is to assign a ref value in a closure created in the render phase of a component - this avoids that (even more so when a ref property is assigned to a non-existent component instance property).